cory0417/data-science-S2023/challenges/c05-antibiotics-assignment.md

     bacteria.
 Streptomycin is generally more effective for Gram-positive bacteria compared to Gram-negative.
-Neomycin has equal number of bacteria for which it passes the limit for the human-testable effectiveness, but the effectiveness is much greater for Gram-positive bacteria.
+Neomycin has equal number of bacteria for which it passes the limit for the human-testable effectiveness as Streptomycin, but the effectiveness is much greater for Gram-positive bacteria.
 - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?
   - Visual 3 was the most helpful.